oliv6362/autogen-research-scout/README.md

 The LLM is responsible for understanding the user request, extracting constraints, calling the tool, and writing the final explanation.

-The deterministic Python workflow is responsible for enforcing year and citation constraints.
+The deterministic Python workflow is responsible for enforcing publication year and citation-count constraints.

 ## Prerequisites